QuackenbushLab/Profound_Autism_Paper_Scripts/README.md

     - *mergedFile*: Path to the file containing the expression sample to SNP sample mapping.
     - *out_tsv*: Path to the BED file where you wish to save the gene expression data.
 4. To convert the standard difference gene expression data to BED format, run **convertDiffExpressionToBED.R**.
-    - *expr_csv*: Path to the CSV file containing logCPM expression data.
+    - *expr_csv*: Path to the CSV file containing standard difference expression data.
     - *gtf_path*: Path to the GENCODE reference file.
     - *geno_prefix*: Path (with prefix) to the PLINK results for a given PA / ASD subgroup.
     - *mergedFile*: Path to the file containing the expression sample to SNP sample mapping.
     - *out_tsv*: Path to the BED file where you wish to save the gene expression data.
 5. To format the covariates for eQTL analysis, including only samples with logCPM data, run **formatCovariatesForEQTL.R**.
     - *clinDir*: Directory where phenotype data are stored.
-    - *covar*: File where covariates (the same ones used in the GWAS) are stored.
+    - *covar*: Path to the file where covariates (the same ones used in the GWAS) are stored.
     - *mergedFile*: Path to the file containing the expression sample to SNP sample mapping.
     - *expressionBed*: Path to the BED file where the expression data are stored.
 6. To format the covariates for eQTL analysis, including only samples with standard difference data, run **formatDiffCovariatesForEQTL.R**.